 Solving customers problems should be your number one goal, not focusing on new features and capabilities.

 To best understand the difference, consider the example of purchasing a new car.
 Almost all vehicles come standard with certain features like power locks and windows, cruise control and Bluetooth.
-When you see an advertisement for a vehicle, the company won’t be bragging about having cruise control.
+When you see an advertisement for a vehicle, the company doesn't brag about having cruise control or air bags.
 Instead, the commercial will feature a safety or quality ranking.
-The car company is not promoting a feature (cruise control), but a benefit (quality) that is enabled by the features and capabilities of the car.
+The car company is not promoting a feature (cruise control or air bags), but a benefit (quality or safety) that is enabled by the features and capabilities of the car.

 Teams too often mistake features and capabilities for benefits.
 Instead, step back, recognize the difference, and determine why the feature matters.